 relationships are seen as priorities for parents, administration, teachers, and

 especially, students.
 Since its inauguration in 2010, the UpStanders: Stand Up

-to Bullying Initiative has served close to 8,000 students in Central Florida.
+to Bullying Initiative has served close to 16,000 students from 45 schools and 4 school districts in Central Florida.

 Evaluation results from the Eripio Institute indicate that 99% of students